ornao/pp4/README.md

 <img src="https://res.cloudinary.com/dg3ksw7zy/image/upload/v1688242574/glamping/docs/user%20stories%20testing/testimonials_nav_display_px3rvj.png" alt="testimonails unregistered user testing display">
 </details>

-34. As an admin, I can filter bookings by date so that I can see what bookings we have for a particular day

 ## Automated testing

 I created 17 automated tests fro this project.
 I tested 3 models - bookings, testimonials and accomodation.
 I ran tests in workspace by commenting out datbase url used for production and uncommenting other database url in settings.py file.